ansible/awx/docs/execution_environments.md

 Installers should run the `awx-manage register_default_execution_environments` command to pre-populate the system with some EEs defined in settings.
 This will create:

- - a control plane EE - corresponding to the `CONTROL_PLANE_EXECUTION_ENVIRONMENT` setting
+ - the control plane EE - corresponding to the `CONTROL_PLANE_EXECUTION_ENVIRONMENT` setting
  - global job EEs - all images enumerated in the `GLOBAL_JOB_EXECUTION_ENVIRONMENTS` setting

 These EEs are critical for system function, so this command must be ran for AWX to be functional.